 This memory of the two of us is so sharp and clear and ends so abruptly that I realize now that it was a mythic story that the child tapped into.
 I entered Persephone’s “field” for the first time as a young girl… This fall when I accepted my mythical alignment with Persephone I crossed her threshold as an adult, and with a lightening flash of insight understood the meaning behind my compelling childhood memory.
 When I took the pomegranate out of my father’s hand I accepted the fate that was mine to own albeit unconsciously.
 On an archetypal level the young child entered into a mythical contract with her father, a Hades figure.
 She took the fruit and ate the seeds insuring that she too would become an underworld figure.
 My identity as a Persephone was sealed by that encounter though it would take a life – time to live it and to unravel the threads.

-To perceive Persephone as an archetype is to understand that a pattern of energy/information is attached to the figure.
+To perceive Persephone as an archetype of power is to understand that a pattern of energy/information is attached to the figure.
 Archetypes work as attractor sites pulling a person into a particular alignment with an archetypal pattern or field.
 The nature of these fields is unknown but they work on the same principle as other known fields like the field of gravity.
 Archetypes are impersonal, they are patterns of energy that carry specific information and each one has a specific region of influence.
 Archetypal patterns often live through us without our knowledge but if we are sensitive to their energy charge we may have the feeling that we are living a more authentic life once we are pulled into a particular field because like attracts like.
 In this way of thinking as a child I already had personality traits and had been born into a specific field of influence that left me vulnerable to being drawn into a death field as a Persephone.
 I remember vividly how I reacted when I first read the myth; I was enthralled by all the characters and inexorably drawn into the story almost against my will.
 The character I was most reluctant to align myself with was Persephone.
 And that was more than twenty years ago.
-Last fall when I accepted Persephone in me it opened a mythic door to my most authentic self.
-What I didn’t realize then was that by accepting Persephone in me as the woman who made cyclic descents, I also gained access to the story of her joyous ascent in the spring.
+When I accepted Persephone in me it opened a mythic door to my most authentic self.
+What I didn’t realize then was that by accepting Persephone in me as the woman who made cyclic descents, I also gained access to the possibility of her joyous ascent in the spring.
 I am still a woman in waiting…

 The story begins with Persephone gathering flowers (saffron crocus or poppies) in a field one autumn with Demeter watching over her beloved daughter.
 Suddenly the earth splits in two and out of the chasm comes Hades who scoops up Persephone and in a flash descends back into the Underworld.
 Demeter searches frantically for her daughter and eventually meets Hecate, goddess of the crossroads who takes her to Helios.
 Helios the sun explains that Persephone has been chosen as the bride of Hades, who is King of the Underworld.
 Demeter is in such a fury that she causes the Earth to become barren.
 Eventually Persephone is released from the Underworld to appease Demeter’s wrath.
 In some early versions Hecate rescues Persephone.
 Demeter is overjoyed to be re-united with her daughter and the Earth once again becomes fertile.
 When Demeter learns that Persephone has eaten the seeds of the pomegranate she realizes that Persephone will have to return to the Underworld for a few months of every year because she accepted the seeds from Hades, who tricked her.
 During the months of the year when Persephone is once again Queen of the Underworld, the land becomes barren.
 Both Demeter and her daughter accept Persephone’s fate and in the fall of the year every five years the Eleusinian Mysteries are celebrated with Persephone leading the procession.
 The mysteries are secret so nothing is known of what transpired at Eleusis for almost 2000 years except that those that participated were freed from the fear of death.